List of Digimon Adventure characters: Digital World

-A group of amphibian Digimon that live in a castle, the Rookie-level Otamamon and Champion-level Gekomon serve Ultimate-level ShogunGekomon.
+A group of amphibian Digimon that live in a castle, the Rookie-level tadpole-themed Otamamon and Champion-level frog-themed Gekomon serve Ultimate-level bullfrog/toad-themed ShogunGekomon.
 After being awoken by Mimi, ShogunGekomon went on a rampage until MetalGreymon's Giga Blaster sent him back to sleep.
 Following the formation of Spiral Mountain, many Otamamon and Gekomon lost their home and ShogunGekomon when it was destroyed and ultimately aided the DigiDestined in their final battle with Piedmon.
 In Digimon Adventure 02, ShogunGekomon falls under the influence of a Dark Spiral before he was freed after being tricked into destroying a local Control Spire.